-You went to law school with the intentions of joining a large firm, just like countless law students before you.
+You went to law school, probably with the intentions of joining a large firm, just like countless law students before you.
 You would make a great living and work on cases that garnered national attention.

 However, when you graduated, you realized that reality was nothing like the fairy-tale you’d imagined.